 Talented in singing and painting, he displayed little interest in formal schooling and worldly affairs, later explaining that he was not interested in a “bread-winning education.”

 By the time his bride joined him, Ramakrishna had already embraced the monastic life of a sannyasi; as a result, the marriage was never consummated on the physical plane.
-His wife, Sarada Devi, was a spiritual great in her own right and also renounced worldly life.
+Sri Ramakrishna trained Sarada Devi in all aspects of righteous life with special emphasis on spiritual life.
 Ramakrishna worshiped her as the Divine Mother.
+As ordained by providence, Sarada Devi became the Holy Mother, residing in the same spiritual plane as Sri Ramakrishna.

 As word spread of Ramakrishna’s illumination, spiritual aspirants began to arrive.
 Many great scholars and holy people were amazed to find that although he had no formal education, Ramakrishna understood the scriptures perfectly.
 He taught householders how to realize God while living in the world and fulfilling their family duties.
 He also trained a group of devoted and well-educated Bengali youths to become monks and to be the torchbearers of his message.
-The foremost among them, Swami Vivekananda, grew up to carry the universal message of Vedanta around the world, revitalize Hinduism, and awaken the soul of India.
+The foremost of them was Swami Vivekananda, who went on to spread the universal message of Vedanta around the world, revitalize Hinduism, and awaken the soul of India.

-Sri Ramakrishna did not write any book, nor deliver public lectures.
-He chose to speak in a simple, clear language, illustrating with metaphors, parables, and by the example of his life.
-Ramakrishna’s disciple, Mahendranath Gupta, noted and published his conversations as the book, Sri Sri Ramakrishna Kathamrita in Bengali.
-Its English translation, The Gospel of Sri Ramakrishna, was released in 1942.
-That its popularity continues to increase is a testament to its universal appeal and relevance.
+Sri Ramakrishna neither wrote books nor delivered public lectures.
+He spoke in a simple and succinct manner, vividly illustrating his teachings with metaphors, parables, and through his own example.
+One of Sri Ramakrishna’s householder-disciples, Mahendranath Gupta, took notes of the conversations with Sri Ramakrishna and published them as the book, Sri Sri Ramakrishna Kathamrita in Bengali.
+Its English translation, The Gospel of Sri Ramakrishna, was published in 1942.
+The increasing popularity of the book is a testament to Sri Ramakrishna's universal appeal and relevance.

-Ramakrishna Paramahamsa, as he is now known, left his body on August 16, 1886.
-He demonstrated limitless love for humanity and encouraged selfless service.
-Today, service to God in humankind is one of the foremost ideals of the Ramakrishna Order.
-May his life and teachings continue to inspire us all.
+Sri Ramakrishna Paramahamsa, as he is now known, left his body on August 16, 1886.
+His worship of God through love for and selfless service towards humanity paved way to the formation of the Ramakrishna Mission.
+May the life and teachings of Sri Ramakrishna continue to inspire us all.

 “Truth is one; only It is called by different names."